 Jolt Award-winning Continuous Integration: Improving Software Quality and Reducing Risk (Martin Fowler Signature Series) helped grow the discipline.

-Scaled from zero to nearly 100 enterprise customers and AWS Premier Partner status, then acquired in 2017.
+Scaled from zero to nearly 100 enterprise customers and AWS Premier Partner status as founder and CTO.
+Sold his stake in 2017, then co-led the company's sale to Mphasis in 2018.

 Customers served: Sony Pictures · Verizon · Citi · 3M · Prudential · Macy's · Northwestern Mutual · Commonwealth Bank of Australia · National Cancer Institute · CollegeBoard, and many others.